 -Krampus is a real part of German/Austrian folklore.
 He comes to punish children that are bad.

 -The “noodle incident” that was mentioned in the film by Max’s mom is most likely a tribute to Calvin and Hobbs who constantly refer to an undefined “noodle incident.”

 -The snow was made from the same material that is used to make diapers.

 -You can see Sam from Trick ‘r Treat’s lollipop in Max’s page of leftover Halloween candy.

 -Almost the entire movie was shot on a soundstage.

 Krampus was an entertaining film that offers horror fans a new Christmas film to add to their collection.
 I thought the atmosphere, set, and character design were good, but ultimately the movie fails at channeling the same energy that made Trick ‘r Treat so great.
 It’s very worthy of a Christmas watch, but I do not see this film making it into my yearly holiday rotation.

-I’d say Krampus is a six out of ten and a rental.
+I’d say Krampus is a two and a half out of five and a rental.